oZqdiac/support/docs/skyblock-crate-keys.md

-# Skyblock Crate Keys
+# Goofy Ahh Crate Keys
-In Skyblock, crate keys can be used to obtain in-game items.
+In Goofy Ahh, crate keys can be used to obtain in-game items.
 There are four types of crate keys:
 - Voter Keys
 - Common Keys
 - Rare Keys